 Excerpt from the document:

-SMA, a subsidiary of Snecma (Safran) develops, manufactures and sells compression ignition engines.
+SMA, a subsidiary of Snecma (Safran) develops, is manufacturing and sells compression ignition engines.
 Ideally suited for professional or private aircraft using Jet fuels, the SR305 can be easily installed on single or multi-engines airframes.
 The 230 hp version SR305-230E has been certified by EASA and FAA in 2010.